lyteword/chspurgeon-tod/volume-6/psalm-124.md

 **Verses 1-3**.
 Regard the text,

-1\.From the life of Jacob or Israel.
+1\.
+From the life of Jacob or Israel.

-2\.From the history of the nation.
+2\.
+From the history of the nation.

-3\.From the annals of the church.
+3\.
+From the annals of the church.

-4\.From our personal biography.
+4\.
+From our personal biography.

 **Verses 1-5.**

-1\.What might have been.
+1\.
+What might have been.

-2\.Why it has not been.
+2\.
+Why it has not been.

 **Verses 1-5.**

-1\.What the people of God would have been if the Lord had not been on their side.
+1\.
+What the people of God would have been if the Lord had not been on their side.

 (a) What if left to their enemies?
 Ps 124:2,3.
 Israel left to Pharaoh and his host in the time of Moses: left to the Caananites in the time of Joshua: to the Midianites in the time of Gideon: Judah to the Assyrians in the time of Hezekiah: "Then they had swallowed us up," etc.

 (b) What if left to themselves?
 "The stream had gone over our soul": Ps 124:4, 5.

-2\.What the people of God are with the Lord on their side.
+2\.
+What the people of God are with the Lord on their side.

 (a) All the designs of their enemies against them are frustrated.